Ada-Developers-Academy/ada-build/lessons/10-iterators/notes/blocks.md

 Zzzzz....

-A block is a piece of code that is _ executed immediately_, but is stored in a variable or passed to a method, and is potentially executed at a later moment in time.
+A block is a piece of code that _is not executed immediately_.
+Instead, it is stored in a variable or passed to a method as a parameter to be potentially executed at a later time.

 Sound complicated?
 Let's look at some Ruby.